bootchk/solabile/pages/motorizedMobiles.md

 gather the most light,
 since artificial light indoors often comes from overhead, reflected off the ceiling.
-Sun light through a window also comes from overhead.
+Sunlight through a window also comes from overhead.

-But solar cells oriented face up near a window or skylight may sometime receive direct sunlight.
+But solar cells oriented face up near a window or skylight may sometimes receive direct sunlight.
 Sunlight is intensely strong,
 and may heat a solar panel, shortening its life.
 Sunlight provides much power